SumoLogic/sumologic-documentation/docs/integrations/containers-orchestration/opentelemetry/vmware-opentelemetry.md

 <img src={useBaseUrl('img/integrations/containers-orchestration/vmware.png')} alt="VMware dashboards" width="50" />

-The VMware - OpenTelemetry app uses metrics from the VMware cloud computing virtualisation platform to enable monitoring of vCenter, datacenter, resource pool, cluster, ESXi hosts and individual virtual machines metrics with real-time date displayed in predefined dashboards.
+The VMware - OpenTelemetry app uses metrics from the VMware cloud computing virtualization platform to enable monitoring of vCenter, datacenter, resource pool, cluster, ESXi hosts, and individual virtual machine metrics with real-time data displayed in predefined dashboards.

-The dashboards provide insight into key metrics such as CPU, memory, disk utilization at different infrastructure level like vm, host, datacenter, resource pool and clusters.
+The dashboards provide insight into key metrics such as CPU, memory, disk utilization at different infrastructure levels like VM, host, datacenter, resource pool, and clusters.
 This enables you to determine capacity constraints and troubleshoot operational issues related to over-provisioning, changes to configuration, and VM movement.

 VMWare metrics are collected through the [vCenter Receiver](https://github.com/open-telemetry/opentelemetry-collector-contrib/tree/main/receiver/vcenterreceiver) of OpenTelemetry.